gkane1234/gravity/README.md

  5. number of merged, number of lost to oob not calculated correctly at times (sometimes number of lost is negative)
  6. Radix bits cannot be changed from 4
  7. Camera is jumpy especially when far away
+ 8. There is a discrete change between glow and body rendering when moving towards a body